Thomas Rodman Merritt

 Merritt served on the St. Catharines town council from 1857 to 1859.
 He was elected in an 1868 by-election to represent Lincoln in the House of Commons and was reelected in 1872.
 In 1869, his mills and ships were sold to the firm of Norris and Neelon.
 Merritt served as vice-president of the Niagara District Bank and became vice-president of the Imperial Bank of Canada after the two banks merged.
 He was also president of several companies in the area, including the Niagara Falls Suspension Bridge Company and the St Catharines Gas Light Company.
 He retired from politics in 1874.
 He helped found Bishop Ridley College at St. Catharines and served as president from 1888 to 1899.
 He died in St. Catharines in 1906.

-His former home, Rodman Hall, now serves as an art gallery.
+His former home, Rodman Hall (built 1857-1863), later served as a private school and as an art gallery from 1960 to 2020 (acquired by Brock University in 2003.
+Since 2023 it operates as a boutique hotels and events centre.